-1 Introduction 4

-2 Our Ethos 4

-3 Scope 4

-4 The Legal Framework 4

-5 Roles And Responsibilities 5

-6 Supporting Children and Young People 6

-7 Child Protection and Safeguarding Procedure 7

-8 Record Keeping 8

-9

-Cor cerns About Staff and Volunteers 8

-10 Staff Induction, Training and Development 8

-11 Confidentiality, Consent and Information Sharing 9

-12 Multi-Agency Working ΙO

-13 Contractors, Service and Activity Providers and Work Placement Providers ΙO

-14 Whistle-Blowing and Complaints LO

-15 Site Security 1

-16 Quality Assurance 1

-17 Policy Review 11

-Appei ndix A - The Role of the Designated Safeguarding Lead 1 L2

-1 Managing Referrals L2

-2 Record Keeping L2

-3 Multi-Agency Working and Information Sharing L3

-4 Training L3

-5 Awareness Raising L4

-6 Quality Assurance L4

-Appei ndix B - Child Protection and Safeguarding Procedures 1 L5

-1 Definitions ۱5

-- 2 2 Categories of Abuse

-3 3 Specific Safeguarding Issues 16

-4 4 Recognition - What To Look For 23

-!
-5 Child on Child Abuse - Managing Allegations 23

-(6 Children's Services Threshold Document 25

-• 7 What Action To Take If You Have Concerns About A Child 26

-8 8 Dealing With A Disclosure Made By A Child - Advice For All Members Of Staff 27

-9 9 Discussing Concerns with the Family and the Child - Advice for the DSL 28

-: 10 Early Help for Children and Families 28

-: 11 Front Door For Families Responses to Concerns About A Child 29

-12 Information Sharing and Consent 29

-: 13 Record Keeping 30

-: 14 Professional Challenge and Disagreements 31

-: 15 Safer Recruitment 31

-Ар pen dix C - Managing allegations of abuse made against school staff, supply staff, or volunteers 32

-Ар pen dix D - Linked Policies 39

-Ар pen dix E - Current Safeguarding & Child Protection Guidance Documents & Links - As At 1/09/22 41
+1 Introduction Error!
+Bookmark not defined.
+2 Our Ethos Error!
+Bookmark not defined.
+3 Scope Error!
+Bookmark not defined.
+4 The Legal Framework Error!
+Bookmark not defined.
+5 Roles And Responsibilities Error!
+Bookmark not defined.
+6 Supporting Children and Young People Error!
+Bookmark not defined.
+7 Child Protection and Safeguarding Procedure Error!
+Bookmark not defined.
+8 Record Keeping 9 9 Safer Workforce and Managing Allegations Against Staff a and Volunteers and Managing Low-Level Cor ncerns About Staff and Volunteers Error!
+Bookmark not defined.
+10 Staff Induction, Training and Development Error!
+Bookmark not defined.
+11 Confidentiality, Consent and Information Sharing Error!
+Bookmark not defined.
+12 Multi-Agency Working Error!
+Bookmark not defined.
+13 def Contractors, Service and Activity Providers and Work Pined. lacement Providers.
+Error!
+Bookmark not 14 Whistle-Blowing and Complaints Error!
+Bookmark not defined.
+15 Site Security Error!
+Bookmark not defined.
+16 Quality Assurance Error!
+Bookmark not defined.
+17 Policy Review Error!
+Bookmark not defined.
+Appei ndix A - The Role of the Designated Safeguarding Lead Error!
+Bookmark not defined.
+1 Managing Referrals Error!
+Bookmark not defined.
+2 Record Keeping Error!
+Bookmark not defined.
+3 Multi-Agency Working and Information Sharing Error!
+Bookmark not defined.
+4 Training Error!
+Bookmark not defined.
+5 Awareness Raising Error!
+Bookmark not defined.
+6 Quality Assurance Error!
+Bookmark not defined.
+Appei ndix B - Child Protection and Safeguarding Procedures Error!
+Bookmark not defined.

+1 Definitions Error!
+Bookmark not defined.
+2 Categories of Abuse Error!
+Bookmark not defined.
+3 Specific Safeguarding Issues Error!
+Bookmark not defined.
+4 Recognition - What To Look For Error!
+Bookmark not defined.
+5 Peer on Peer Abuse - Managing Allegations Error!
+Bookmark not defined 6 Children's Services Threshold Document Error!
+Bookmark not defined 7 What Action To Take If You Have Concerns About A Child Error!
+Bookmark not defined 8 defi Dealing With A Disclosure Made By A Child - Advice For All Membined. ers Of Staff Error!
+Bookmark not 9 defi Discussing Concerns with the Family and the Child - Advice for the ined. e DSL Error!
+Bookmark not 10 Early Help for Children and Families Error!
+Bookmark not defined 11 Front Door For Families Responses to Concerns About A Child Error!
+Bookmark not defined 12 Information Sharing and Consent Error!
+Bookmark not defined.
+13 Record Keeping Error!
+Bookmark not defined.
+14 Professional Challenge and Disagreements Error!
+Bookmark not defined.
+15 Safer Recruitment Error!
+Bookmark not defined. ndix C - Managing allegations of abuse made against school staff, su nark not defined. pply staff, or volunteersError Apper ndix D - Linked Policies Error!
+Bookmark not defined ndix E - Current Safeguarding & Child Protection Guidance Documen